prototypefund/Digital_Bargeld-docs/manpages/taler-auditor-exchange.1.rst

-We should optionally verify the correctness of this exchange’s base URL and that it matches the master public key (note that the exchange may still be offline, so it should be possible to bypass such a verfication step).
+We should optionally verify the correctness of this exchange’s base URL and that it matches the master public key (note that the exchange may still be offline, so it should be possible to bypass such a verification step).
 Furthermore, if we do verification, as a (less secure) convenience option, we should make **-** m optional and obtain it from the base URL.